SachinSAgrawal/AR-Stack/README.md

 * A slight shadow has been added to the text so it is hopefully easier to see.
 * The `GameScene` was raised so the game never goes below the plane you are playing it on.
 * In addition to sounds, there are also some slight haptics that you can feel.
-* Person segmentation has been added while a game is active so you hand could be occluded.
+* Person segmentation has been added while a game is active so your hand could be occluded.
 * The app now displays your high score in the top left.
 Can you beat my record of 51?
 * There is now an app icon, which I might have taken from the original Stack game.
 * The launch screen is a little bit nicer and the main screen takes up the full screen.
-* The app's settings have been update according to Xcode's recommendations.
+* The app's settings have been updated according to Xcode's recommendations.
-* The code itself has be commented fully with the help of ChatGPT, and `MARK` lines label each section.
+* The code itself has been commented fully with the help of ChatGPT, and `MARK` lines label each section.

 ## Installation
 1. Clone this repository or download it as a zip folder and uncompress it.